 Are my data safe when using the AI assistants?

-Knowledgeworker utilizes services from third-party providers ("AI services") to provide AI assistant functions.
+Knowledgeworker utilizes third-party services ("AI services") to provide AI assistant functions.
 Certain information needs to be transmitted to these AI services for them to perform their functions.
 For example, the text in the source language is transmitted to an AI translation service to generate a text in the target language.
 In this section, you will learn about the information that is transmitted to the AI services.

 Text and image generation